2022 DoorDash 250

 The 2022 DoorDash 250 was the twelfth stock car race of the 2022 NASCAR Camping World Truck Series, and the fifth iteration of the event.
 The race was held on Saturday, June 11, 2022, in Sonoma, California at Sonoma Raceway, a 2.385 mi permanent road course.
 The race took the scheduled 75 laps to complete.
 At race's end, Kyle Busch, driving for his own team, Kyle Busch Motorsports, put on a dominant performance, leading 45 laps for his 62nd career NASCAR Camping World Truck Series win, and his first of the season.
 To fill out the podium, Zane Smith of Front Row Motorsports, and Ty Majeski of ThorSport Racing, would finish 2nd and 3rd, respectively.

 This was also the first NASCAR Camping World Truck Series race held at Sonoma Raceway for the first time since 1998.

 Background

-Sonoma Raceway (originally known as Sears Point Raceway until 2002) is a road course and dragstrip located at Sears Point in the southern Sonoma Mountains of Sonoma County, California.
+Sonoma Raceway is a road course and dragstrip located at Sears Point in the southern Sonoma Mountains of Sonoma County, California.
 The road course features 12 turns on a hilly course with 160 feet of total elevation change.
-It is host to one of the few NASCAR Cup Series races each year that are run on road courses.
+It is host to one of the few NASCAR races each year that are run on road courses.
 It has also played host to the IndyCar Series, the NHRA Camping World Drag Racing Series, and several other auto races and motorcycle races such as the American Federation of Motorcyclists series.
 Sonoma Raceway continues to host amateur, or club racing events with some open to the public.
 The largest such car club is the Sports Car Club of America.
 The track is 30 mi north of San Francisco and Oakland.